 You’ll then work on a dissertation, which will involve planning and carrying out your own independent, analytical research project and critically evaluating your results.
 You can choose to do either an experimental or observational study, and can base your project at your workplace if you’re in relevant employment.
 As part of your project, you’ll research relevant literature and carry out a literature review.
 You’ll present your findings through a written report and a verbal presentation.

-If you don’t want to or aren’t able to complete the full MSc, you can also obtain a PG Cert or PG Dip, studying four modules for a PG Cert and eight for a PG Dip, omitting the dissertation.
+If you don’t want to or aren’t able to complete the full MSc, you can also obtain a PG Dip, studying eight modules and omitting the dissertation.

 Module aims to develop students' skills in planning and execution of an analytical, laboratory-based study and critical evaluation of real research results drawing on their acquired knowledge from other modules.
 In addition, the module aims to develop students' communication skills to enable them to communicate their findings in written and oral form.